-Each graduate accepted is offered a studio space on campus and the chance at teaching assistantships as well as full scholarships for study in the MFA program.
-With both BFA and MFA programs the Department of Visual Art at HBU is housed in a very impressive new state of the Art 44,000 square foot facility, which possesses fully equipped labs in printmaking, painting, drawing, ceramics, and sculpture as well as working studios for its full time art faculty.
-This fusion of artist’s faculty members making art on campus fosters a closer creative community and an opportunity for graduates to fully engage their faculty team.
+The Department of Visual Art, School of Fine Arts is housed in the University Academic Center, a 44,000 square foot state of the art facility, which possesses fully equipped labs in printmaking, painting, drawing, ceramics, and sculpture as well as working studios for its full time art faculty.
+This fusion of artist faculty members making art on campus fosters a closer creative community and an opportunity for graduates to fully engage with their faculty team.

 The Senior Director of Art Programs and Artist-in-Residence, Mr. Michael Collins, is a well-recognized artist and teacher who has shepherded the development of the Master of Fine Arts program since its inception in 2011.
 Exhibiting on the national and international level, Mr. Collins provides MFA graduate students, creative inspiration as well as practical experience in building a professional career.

 Artist/Curator-in-Residence, Jim Edwards, directs rotating exhibits by senior regional artists in our 1,100 square foot Contemporary Art Gallery.
 Mr. Edwards is the former co-curator of the Pop Exhibition at the Menil Collection, Houston and is a well known expert on Art of the American West and specifically Texas Art.

 Laura Kreft serves as Director, Graduate Programs, School of Fine Art.
 A printmaker and photographer, Ms. Kreft is also Director of the 1,000 square foot Fine Arts Museum.
 Both the Contemporary Art Gallery and the Fine Arts Museum allow MFA candidates to examine aspects of art history as well and contemporary art production in these dedicated spaces within the University Academic Center.